Check your ECO4 eligibility

 ECO4 is the fourth phase of the Energy Company Obligation (ECO) – a government-funded scheme that makes UK homes more energy efficient and tackles fuel poverty.

-Since 2013, over 3.1 million home improvements have been made under the scheme, but this final phase aims to go even further.
+Since 2013, more than 3.1 million home improvements have been made under the scheme, but this final phase aims to go even further.

 Find out everything you need to know about ECO4 below, including what the scheme covers, who’s eligible for it, and how to apply.

 ECO4 is the fourth stage of the government’s Energy Company Obligation (ECO) scheme.
-As part of its Sustainable Warmth Strategy, the government has extended the ECO grant for an extra four years, meaning it will run until March 2026.
+As part of its Sustainable Warmth Strategy, the government has extended the ECO grant for an extra four years and will run until March 2026.

-The primary goal of this grant is to support low-income households who are unable to upgrade their homes and heating systems.
+The primary goal of this grant is to support low-income households who are unable to upgrade their homes and heating systems with different types of solar panels, heat pumps, and other low-carbon technology.

-By doing this, the government will be able to help vulnerable people power their homes, whilst also helping the country reach its net zero by 2050 goal.
+By doing this, the government will be able to help vulnerable people power their homes, while helping the country reach its net zero by 2050 goal.

 The 2024 National Home Energy Survey revealed that only 6% of the UK public is aware of the ECO4 grant, and on average, they’re only aware of 1.7 low-carbon technology schemes.